Lviv University of Trade and Economics

-Post address: 79005, Lviv, Tugan-Baranovskogo, 10.

 History

 Lviv University of Trade and Economics - the oldest trade and economic university of Ukraine, which originates from a real school that was opened March 7, 1816.
 Its first director was Czech Alois Alexander Ulye.

 Trohklasna real school with a sales office was transformed in 1825 into two-class school general training, which prepared students to study technical and commercial sciences.

 By the Emperor's decree on March 19, 1835 the school was given the status of the Royal real-Trading Academy.
 Resolution of Emperor Ferdinand I of January 24, 1843 allowed to open in the real-Trading Academy Trade and Technical department, and, if necessary, and field crops.
 Under the new structure, the Academy consisted of biennial real school, two years of technical department and annual trade department.
 Academy Director was appointed Jakub Reiter - Professor Polytechnic Institute in Vienna.

 In September 1844 institution called the Royal Academy of Engineering, was headed by PhD Florian Shindler, a graduate of the Polytechnic Institute in Vienna.
 Opening Technical Academy held November 4, 1844 Meanwhile, Lviv magistrate and Galician Diet in 1841 introduced the Austrian government's request for the establishment of a separate state trading academy.
 The same request was renewed in 1844, however, the initiative for various reasons, including political ("Spring of Nations"), while not supported.
 Shopping items in the academy read Franciszek Tun, Paul Strasser, Jerzy Kurtsbauer, Franciszek Moznik, Alexander Reyzinher, Stefan Kozhma, Franz Steyhler.

 In 1851 was appointed director of the Academy of Sci.
 O.Reyzinhera.
 On October 7, 1853 Commercial department at the Technical Academy was reorganized into two-year commercial high school - then the only school in Galicia, which trained professionals commercial affairs.
 Department of Accounting and science of correspondence and trade to 1855 headed by Jerzy Kurtsbauer, and after his death - Stefan Kozhma.
 Storage and exchange law and the rules of duty and taught monopoly prof. Lviv University Jan Pazhdzyer, geography and history of the trade - Carol Pyehorskyy.

 On November 11, 1871 the Technical Academy received the status of a university and moved from teaching in German to teaching in Polish.
 Then teach trading and exchange law was entrusted Rabanne Tsansteynovi, associate professor of Lviv University.
 In 1972 the first rector of the Technical Academy was chosen Ph.D., professor.
 Felix Strzelecki.
 From 1874 to 1877 Technical Academy in turn led Nepomusen Ian Frank, Carol Mashkovsky and August Freund.